sourcebroker/deployer-extended-database/README.rst

 - | **post_sql_in**
   | *default value:* null
   |
-  | SQL that will be executed after importing database on current instance.
+  | SQL that will be executed after importing database on local instance.

   |
 - | **post_sql_in_markers**
   | *default value:* null
   |
-  | SQL that will be executed after importing database on current instance.
+  | SQL that will be executed after importing database on local instance.
 The diffrence over "post_sql_in"
     is that you can use some predefined markers.
 For now only marker is {{domainsSeparatedByComma}} which consist of all domains defined in ``->set('public_urls', ['https://live.example.com']);`` and separated by comma.
 Having such marker allows to change active domain in database after import to other instance as some frameworks keeps domain